muchcoffieeh/new-test/src/content/blog/Pantheon Edge/index.md

 </div>

-We successfully reached the targeted milestone of creating a full prototype to validate our product concept.
-The prototype was identifiable as our Pantheon dashboard, striking a balance between similarity and mid-fidelity design.
+We moved into mid-fidelity prototyping to increase the frequency of the feedback loops.
+These mid-fidelity prototypes wer identifiable as our Pantheon dashboard, striking a balance between similarity and mid-fidelity design.
 By omitting colors and other embellishments, to ensured that the focus remained on the functionality and core features of the product.

+The prototypes were tested with selected customers and external participants that closely resembled our customers.
+The participants were asked to complete a series of tasks and we documented their success, points of friction, and any open feedback they gave through out the process.

 <div className="kg-card kg-image-card kg-width-med kg-desktop">